Skip to main content

 Work

-A Work node serves as an intermediary object and is commonly employed to store raw data before undergoing the crucial phases of transformation and loading into the main tables of the data warehouse.
+A Work Node serves as an intermediary object and is commonly employed to store raw data before undergoing the crucial phases of transformation and loading into the main tables of the data warehouse.

 This pivotal step ensures that the raw data is processed and structured effectively.